YagoLopez/Webcams_de_Asturias/README.md

 <b>Progressive Web App (PWA) showing real time images from webcams located at the Principality of Asturias</b>

 - This is an experimental project to put in practice several patterns, best practices and technologies using the AngularJS framework.
-It has been created as reference and model for the author or anyone interested in this topic.
+It has been created as reference for the author or anyone interested in this topic.
 Feel free to send any comment or sugerence in the Issues section.

 - Architecture and features:
     - Business Layer design based on Object Oriented Programming
     - Use of MVC Pattern for separation of concerns
     - Use of Route Resolvers
-    - Use of a lightweight in memory JSON database to keep state in memory (LokiJS, LowDB, etc)
+    - Use of a designed ad hoc and lightweight JSON in memory database.
-    - Use of Service Worker to offer off-line capabilities (PWA)
+    - Use of Service Worker to enable off-line capabilities (PWA)

     NOTE: Modern versions of Angular use a component-based architecture instead of MVC Pattern.